 And if this isn’t in the cards right now, at the very least, consider journaling.
 Try a “brain dump”, which just as it sounds, is dumping all those never-ending thoughts out onto a page.
 It’s like a cathartic purge, where you’re able to write it down, get it all out, then close the page and make space for new, positive thoughts!

 If you’re stressed, anxious, or just need a breather, meditation is one of the best things you can do for yourself, both clinically and spiritually.
 You hear it a lot, we say it a lot — and that’s because it’s important.
 Meditation is simple, free, powerful, and healing.
 Just like with therapy, there’s nothing quite like it.
 So turn your brain off with a FitOn meditation then go back to tip #1 and turn your phone off for a while.
 It’ll feel soooo good.

 Words have power.
 And by affirming yourself with positive “I am” statements, you can train your brain in a way that shifts your outlook (and can help you be more resilient in the face of “threats” to your self-esteem).
 If you have a goal of letting things roll off your shoulder more easily, this can help.

-We hope you take time this month, in at least one of these ways, to show yourself a little more love.
+We hope you take time, in at least one of these ways, to show yourself a little more love.
 At the end of the day, this relationship is the most important one you have — so give it the extra attention it deserves.